vhartman/multirobot-pathplanning-benchmark/readme.md

 ```

 which also installs this module.
-You can choose whatever backends you want from the start - [all] gives you al of them, but [pin] or [rai] is possible as well.
+You can choose whatever backends you want from the start - [all] gives you all of them, but [pin] or [rai] is possible as well.

 This also works with uv (and is definitely quite a bit faster)
 ```
 uv sync --extra all
 ```
 Does the same thing as the command above, and is recommended.
+In that case, the commands below need to be adapted to use `uv run [rest of the command]`.

 # Overview and Usage